nyu-acsys/template-proofs/README.txt

     These are GRASShopper procedures in the implementation files.
 Note that decisiveOp is a placeholder for each of the three search structure operations: search, insert, and delete.
   - Parameters findNext_spec, inRange_spec, and decisiveOp_spec:
     These are the specifications (pre and post-conditions, denoted by requires and ensures keywords) of the procedures mentioned above.
 These are checked manually to ensure that they match (modulo the different syntax for each tool).
-  - Hypothesis node_sep_star:
+  - Hypothesis node_sep_star and node_implies_nodeinv:
-    This has a GRASShopper lemmas of the same name, with a proof in each implementation file.
+    These have GRASShopper lemmas of the same name, with proofs in each implementation file.